Keyboard shortcuts

 • Default value: false

-This option corresponds to the -Z or --fuzzy-time command line option and will display the time in a 'fuzzy' format if set to true.
+This option corresponds to -Z or --fuzzy-time and displays timestamps in a fuzzy format when set to true.

 Example Configuration File

-The following is an example configuration file that sets several options.
-Any options that are not set will use the default values:
+This example sets several options.
+Omitted options use default values:

 show_all = true